 Despite some bullish predictions, the Canadians struggled on the field initially, losing all six of their round-robin games.
 They did come close on some occasions, notably against Sri Lanka (losing by 16 runs) and New Zealand (14 runs) and knew they could compete.
 They turned things around remarkably thereafter, beating South Africa and Sri Lanka to end up winning the Plate and finishing 5th overall.

 Following the Sydney World Cup, there was an internal schism within the group, which led to the formation of the Cricket Canada Masters Council - now backed by Cricket Canada.
-The CCMC will represent Canada at the 2020 World Cup.
+The CCMC represented Canada at the 2020 World Cup.
 Their Facebook page can be found here.

 Mahmood Ahmed came into the World Cup with a reputation of being more of a batsman than a bowler, but it was his quickish off-spin that brought him success - including being named in the Tournament Team.